AaronGS1999/Drosophila_Tensorflow/README.md

 #### 3.2) Local image processing option (Dependent on your computer's CPU):

-To use this option, the simplest thing is to reuse the virtual environment that was created for section 2.2 of this repository. just add two more packages:
+To use this option, the simplest thing is to reuse the virtual environment that was created for section 2.2 of this repository. just add three more packages:

  - tflite_support 0.3.1
  - image_slicer  2.1.1